A2Amir/NLP-and-Pipelines/README.md

   <img src="/imgs/10.PNG" alt="" width="400" height="150" >
  </p>

- * The most commonly used form of TF-IDF defines term frequency as the raw count of a term (T) in a document (D), divided by the total number of terms in D.
+ * The most commonly used form of TF-IDF defines term frequency as **the raw count of a term (T) in a document (D), divided by the total number of terms in D**.

- * Inverse document frequency as the logarithm of, the total number of documents in the collection D, divided by the number of documents where T is present.
+ * Inverse document frequency as **the logarithm of, the total number of documents in the collection D, divided by the number of documents where T is present**.

 Several variations exist, that try to normalize or smooth the resulting values or prevent edge cases such as divide by zero errors.
 Overall TF-IDF is an innovative approach to assigning weights to words, that signify their relevance in documents.